bhavanaananda/DataStage/spike/applications/Admiral/RESTful/pylon/Readme.txt

 ****************************
-REST in python using Web.py
+REST in python using Pylon
 ****************************

 1> Install pylon through easy install